amaankhan7/frontEndNotes/html5.md

 DIV = Block level element, takes up the entire line, container for other elements

 Attributes = provide additional info about HTML elements, always defined in opening tag

+Table = definited with 'table' tag
+Rows = tr
+Header = thead, bold and centered by default
+Each cell = td